MicrosoftDocs/memdocs/memdocs/intune/protect/microsoft-tunnel-mam-ios.md

    > [!NOTE]
    > LOB apps require Intune App SDK for iOS and MSAL integration.
 MSAL requires an Azure AD app registration.
 Ensure the Bundle ID used in the App configuration policy is the same Bundle ID specified in the Azure AD app registration and the Xcode app project.

-5. Configure any remaining app protection policy settings based on your deployment and data protection requirements using the *Data protection*, *Access requirements*, and *Conditional launch* tabs.
+5. In the *Data protection*, *Access requirements*, and *Conditional launch* tabs, configure any remaining app protection policy settings based on your deployment and data protection requirements.

 6. On the *Assignments* tab, select **Add Groups**, and then select one or more Azure AD user groups that will receive this policy.
 After configuring groups, select **Next**.